“How to Reverse Type 2 Diabetes Naturally in Just 2 Weeks (Without Medication)”

-Two weeks ago, we lived through one of the scariest health emergencies of our lives — a night that started like any other but ended up changing our approach to type 2 diabetes forever.
+Two weeks ago, our lives were turned upside down by one of the scariest health emergencies we’ve ever faced—a night that started out ordinary but ended up changing our lives.

 What happened next could fill a book, but you can read the full gallbladder story here: A Gallbladder, a Warning, and a Wake-Up Call.

-It took nearly 24 hours to bring his blood sugar down enough for surgery.
+It took almost 24 hours of IV treatment before his blood sugar came down enough for surgery.
 The diagnosis?
-A gangrenous gallbladder — yes, gangrene — caused by a severe bacterial infection.
-After antibiotics and a successful removal, we were visited by the hospital’s diabetes management team.
+A gangrenous gallbladder—yes, gangrene—caused by a severe bacterial infection.
+After antibiotics and a successful removal, the hospital’s diabetes management team came in with their plan.

 • Blood sugar two hours after lunch: 104